calebjmatthews/endless-desert/concept.md

     * Tanzanite: Deep
   - Produce
     * Lentil: Nothing
-    * Blueberry : Cooling
+    * Blueberry: Cooling
-    * Tomato : Savory
+    * Tomato: Savory
     * Lemon: Sour
-    * Spinach : Bitter
+    * Spinach: Bitter
-    * Onion : Spicy
+    * Onion: Spicy
-    * Potato : Brackish
+    * Potato: Brackish
-    * Apple : Sweet
+    * Apple: Sweet

 ## Where is the bottleneck?
   - Creation of basic resources should be based on buildings (rather than working groups), with specialty goods for limited use or trade created by groups.